 James Harding (Level II) teaches children from preschool through middle school at The San Francisco School, where he has taught since 1990.
 James was local co-chair of the 2007 Orff National Conference, gives workshops throughout the U.S. and Canada and has also taught in Australia, Argentina, Brazil, Canada, England, Ghana, Hong Kong, Romania, Singapore, Slovakia, South Africa, Spain, Thailand and at the Orff Institute in Salzburg, Austria.
 He studied classical clarinet at Yale University and the Mozarteum in Salzburg, played Balinese music in Gamelan Sekar Jaya and studied Mexican harp.
-James is the author of the highly acclaimed book From Wibbleton to Wobbleton and co-author of Music From Five Continents.
+James is the author of the highly-acclaimed From Wibbleton to Wobbleton and co-author of Music From Five Continents.

 Sofía López-Ibor (Level I) studied flute, recorder and music education at the Royal Conservatory of Music in Madrid, Spain and is a graduate of the two-year course at the Orff Institute in Salzburg, Austria.
-She is the president of Orff España, co-directs their summer course and teaches seminars and courses throughout the world.
-She is the co-author of Quien Canta Su Mal Espanta and author of the recently published Blue is the Sea: Music, Movement and Visual Arts in the Orff Schulwerk and co-author of Music From Five Continents.
-With over 35 years of experience teaching children of all ages, Sofía recently completed her 21st year at The San Francisco School.
+She is past-president of Orff España, co-directs their summer course and teaches seminars and courses throughout the world.
+She is the co-author of Quien Canta Su Mal Espanta and author of the groundbreaking Blue is the Sea: Music, Movement and Visual Arts in the Orff Schulwerk and co-author of Music From Five Continents.
+With over 35 years of experience teaching children of all ages, Sofía completed her 23nd year at The San Francisco School.
 She has received the Herbst Foundation award and the Medallion of Honor from the Orff Forum in recognition of her work in training teachers throughout the world.

-Estevao Marques (Movement Level II) is a percussionist, dancer, author and educator from Sao Paulo, Brazil currently living in Barcelona, Spain.
+Estevao Marques (Movement Level I, II) is a percussionist, dancer, author and educator from Sao Paulo, Brazil currently living in Barcelona, Spain.
 A graduate of the San Francisco International Orff Course, he has given numerous courses and workshop in Brazilian folklore and percussion throughout Brazil and in Colombia, Argentina, Turkey, Spain and the U.S.A.
 He is the author of two books Colherim and Historias que Cantam and the co-author of Brincadeiras e Brincadeirinhas Musicais Palavra Cantada. all of which have received recognition for their innovative ideas for arts education.
-He was a featured presenter at the AOSA National Conference in San Diego, performs regularly with various groups in Sao Paulo and Spain and teaches both children and adults.
+He performs regularly with various groups in Sao Paulo and teaches both children and adults.

-Kit Abele is a Music Specialist at Alta Vista Elementary School in Los Gatos, CA before temporarily taking time away to raise her two small children.
+Kit Abele (Registrar) was a Music Specialist at Alta Vista Elementary School in Los Gatos, CA before temporarily taking time away to raise her two small children.
 She is a graduate of the SF International Orff Courses (2007-2009) and attended the Special Course at the Orff Institute in Salzburg, Austria (2010-2011).
 She has been the SFIOC Registrar since 2011.